-You, your family and friends are important members of the care team.
+You and your family are important members of the care team.
 You know what your normal sleep pattern is.

 Let staff know if you are having trouble sleeping.
 Tell them how well you slept in the past.
 Don't wait to see if you get better - it's always best to get help early.